d4rken-org/sdmaid/PRIVACY_POLICY.md

 There are quite a few people who use SD Maid without Google Play and this allows them know about updates without manually checking.
 The update check transmits your SD Maid and Android version.

+## License check

+If you bought a license/serial key and use that to unlock SD Maid, then SD Maid communicates with apps.darken.eu to verify the license.
+To do so it sends the license key, your Android version, SD Maid version and what type of device you have (e.g. Samsung S22) to my server.

+The privacy policy for apps.darken.eu can be found here: https://apps.darken.eu/privacy

 ## Clutter reports

 The ClutterReporter is a manual tool inside the Explorer and CorpseFinder.
 It allows you to tell me about false results or report files/directories that SD Maid doesn't know.
 You use it to tell me to which app a file or directory belongs.
 I regularly review these reports and improve SD Maids databases accordingly.